SkylineCommunications/dataminer-docs-connectors/connector/doc/Warner Bros Discovery Sports Transmission Orders.md

 This connector uses a virtual connection and does not require any input during element creation.

-### Initialization

-No extra initialization is required.

-### Redundancy

-There is no redundancy defined.

 ## How to use

-This driver parses Transmission Orders Json requests received from the **Warner Bros Discovery Transmission Orders API Endpoint**, therefor no communication will be shown in the streamviewer.
+This connector parses transmission order JSON requests received from the Warner Bros Discovery Transmission Orders API Endpoint.
+No communication will therefore be shown in the Stream Viewer.

-This driver has a (hidden) DEBUG Page, this page can be displayed by executing a multiple set on the *Show Debug Page* parameter.
+This connector has a hidden **DEBUG** page.
+To display this page, execute a multiple set on the **Show Debug Page** parameter.

-### Examples

-A high level Transmission Orders overview can be found on the **Transmission Orders Page**.
+A high-level overview of the transmission orders can be found on the **Transmission Orders page**.

-Each Transmission Order can have one or multiple services, these are aggregated and displayed on the **Services Page**.
+Each transmission order can have one or multiple services.
+These are aggregated and displayed on the **Services page**.

-In case a service has Facilities or Audio's, these will be displayed on the **Facilities** or **Audio's page** respectively.
+In case a service has facilities or audio, these will be displayed on the **Facilities** or **Audio's page**, respectively.

-A treecontrol displaying these relations can be found on the **Overview Page**.
+On the **Overview Page**, you can find a tree control displaying these relations.